maciejhirsz/json-rust/README.md

 some keys under some conditions.
 Mapping that to idiomatic Rust structs introduces friction.

-This crate intends to avoid that friction by using extensive static dispatch and hiding type information behind enums, while still giving you all the safety guarantees of safe Rust code.
+This crate intends to avoid that friction by extensively using static dispatch and hiding type information behind enums, while still giving you all the guarantees of safe Rust code.

 ```rust